American VI: Ain't No Grave: Commercial performance

-The album debuted at #3 on the US Billboard 200 chart with first-week sales of 54,000 copies, becoming Cash's third posthumous top-ten album in the U.S. As of March 2014, the album has sold 250,000 copies in the US.
+The album debuted at number three on the US Billboard 200 chart with first-week sales of 54,000 copies, becoming Cash's third posthumous top-ten album in the U.S. As of March 2014, the album has sold 250,000 copies in the US.

 In the United Kingdom, the album entered at number nine on the UK Albums Chart.
 It has sold 62,000 in the UK as of March 2014.
 American VI: Ain't No Grave also attained international chart success, charting within the top-ten of several other countries.